David Durrheim: The Miracle

 Early morning on 20 October 2014, Durrheim suffered a catastrophic cardiac arrest, while cross country running, as a result of a widow-maker.
 He was clinically dead for some time before a walker discovered his lifeless body and called for help.
 An emergency physician, Dr Mark Miller. responded and provided chest-only compressions for nearly 20 minutes before Dr Durrheim was retrieved by Ambulance to an intensive care unit.
 "Mark was God's hands on my chest that morning.
 I am eternally grateful." he said Imaging of his brain showed multiple areas of ischaemia (strokes) especially, in the brainstem which is critical to survival.
 Four days later, after a global rallying of prayer, his brain MRI was completely normal and he made a full recovery with no detectable neuropsychological deficit.

 Research Output

 He has co-authored over 450 scientific publications.
-Most recently his team at the University of Newcastle received a $7.5 million grant to strengthen field epidemiology capacity, surveillance and outbreak response in Pacific Island countries.
+He has been successful with attaining competitive research grants exceeding $20 million in the past decade.
+Notably, his team at the University of Newcastle received a $7.5 million grant to strengthen field epidemiology capacity, surveillance and outbreak response in Pacific Island countries.

 Advocacy

 Professor Durrheim has been a bold advocate for eradicating measles, and concurrently rubella, using combined measles-rubella containing vaccines, since chairing the Global Technical Consultation to assess the Feasibility of Measles Eradication in Washington, DC in 2010.
 The consultation concluded that "measles eradication is biologically, technically and operationally feasible with existing tools.
 Durrheim and the other five Chairpersons of Regional Measles and Rubella Elimination Verification Commissions have called for "a world where no child dies of measles or is disabled due to congenital rubella syndrome."

+First Nations health and equity is another area of focus.
+Aboriginal colleagues and Durrheim have made substantial contributions to closing the gap, and privileging Aboriginal voices and leadership during public health emergency responses.